brandonmcastillo/Project-Faith/README.md

 Technologies
 HTML, CSS, Bulma with SASS.
 Python, Flask, Peewee and Sqlite.
+Switching to Postgress later.